atsushieno/aap-juce/README.md

 We keep using juce_emscripten so far though; it may become usable at some stage.

+## Using AddressSanitizer on aap-juce apps

+It is tricky to set up ASAN for aap-juce apps, especially for those projects that use Projucer (as it regenerates the projects every time you re-save .jucer).

+The easiest way would be to copy `setup-asan-for-debugging.sh` to `(app)/Builds/Android/` directory, modify the script to have `ALL_APPS` variable to point to `app` directory, and run it there.
+For CMake-based projects, it can be just the top directory (and point to the source as well).

+Then you have to make some changes to the build scripts (`build.gradle(.kts)` and `CMakeLists.txt`) to take those options.
+You can track how `enable_asan` variable in `android-audio-plugin-framework` repository is used.

+There is one more change needed: Projucer generates CMake arguments to contain `-DANDROID_STL_c++_static`.
+It has to be changed to `-DANDROID_STL=c++_shared`.

+Note that if you are on Projucer based project, Projucer will clean up all your efforts every time it resaves the project.

 ## Hacking JUCEAAP modules

 The easiest way to hack AAP JUCE integration itself would be still via sample app projects on Android Studio.